The Agile principle # 2 is the one that talks about change!

 And there is where the famous inspection and adaption comes into play.
 If you develop something incrementally, with the partner, which is the customer and other stakeholders involved in that cycle, you know constantly if you are going in the right direction or not.
 And you course correct as soon as you detect the need for it.
 It is just cheaper and less risky to readjust requirements.

 But here there is a problem.
 I’m just going to state my experience:

 In many of these Agile transformations we see out there these days, the companies are NOT collecting any benefits on this principle.
-They have layer upon layer of product management roles in hierarchy, which makes developers far-far removed from the customer.
+They have layer upon layer of product management roles in a hierarchy, which makes developers far-far removed from the customer.
 They have a telephone game where information is lost.
 Information takes longer to travel from producer to consumer.
-And despite millions of dollars invested and two years in in the Agile Transformation, the developers still have trouble seeing what’s relevant for the customer and only discover issues with the product adoption 6 months to a year after they released something to the market.
+And despite millions of dollars invested and two years in the Agile Transformation, the developers still have trouble seeing what’s relevant for the customer and only discover issues with the product adoption 6 months to a year after they released something to the market.

 The question for the Agile leader is: How to work with teams and executives to simplify processes and adopt technology to really respond fast to change?

 Getting out of Sunk Cost paradox thinking

 Ultimately, accepting change late in the process deals with a fundamental cognitive human bias: the sunk cost paradox.
 It speaks to our tendency to follow through with something we have already invested time, effort, or money into, whether the current costs outweigh the benefits.
 “We already spent a million on this project might as well finish it”.
 Or “We are almost done, let’s just finish it!”, even though the client already doesn’t want it anymore.